tonivade/purefun/README.md

 there are not such thing, but it can be simulated using a especial codification of types.

-In Scala we can define a higher kinded typed just like this `Monad[F[_]]` but in Java it can be codified like this `Monad<F extends Witness>`. `Witness` is a simple mark interface.
+In Scala we can define a higher kinded typed just like this `Monad[F[_]]` but in Java it can be codified like this `Monad<F>`.
 Then we can define a type using a special codification like this:

 ```java
 interface SomeType<T> extends SomeTypeOf<T> { }